 “So I have the desktop version of Ultravpn which works perfectly fine, I’d even suggest it if you don’t already use a vpn.
 But for whatever reason they really dropped the ball with the iOS version.
 I’ve tried messing around with settings and restarting my phone multiple times, but after a fresh install I can only get to sign in and pick a server ONCE and from there on the app crashes on start up.
 Tried asking for support but they only proved useless information that only applies to the desktop version as if they forgot they even have a mobile version to begin with.”

 As we mentioned, such a problem affects the business drastically as a lot of customers will terminate their subscriptions.
 Who wants a VPN client that doesn’t even launch?
 Again, if UltraVPN doesn’t fix this problem, it will lose a lot of customers.

 Trustpilot is one of the most trusted sources if anyone wants to perform a background check about any application.
 It’s also a very important feature in our review as we definitely rely on what reviews there state about a certain VPN.

-UltraVPN has more than 400 reviews on Trustpilot, but not all of them are positive.
-Overall, whether positive or not, the app has good ratings on the review site, giving it 3.9/5, which by the site standards, is Great.
+UltraVPN has more than 600 reviews on Trustpilot, but not all of them are positive.
+Overall, whether positive or not, the app has good ratings on the review site, giving it 3.7/5, which by the site standards, is Average.

 A negative review is always an eye-catcher, and when it’s something we experienced as well, we have to bring it out the open.
 While browsing the UltraVPN reviews on Trustpilot, there were several users claiming that UltraVPN is scamming them.
 That didn’t happen with us.